jnimish77/Android/Multi-Featured-Note-Taking-App-My_Notes-using-Android-OS/README.md

-	#How to Run the Project:
+# How to run this Project:
 	Please follow the below steps to run the project

 	1. Install Android Studio